Photographs of black and white houses of all kinds, links, holiday lets

 Timber-frame buildings

 Welcome to Black and White timber frame buildings.
-This site is dedicated to black and white or timber-framed [oak frame] buildings generally, as well as modern timber-frame building.
+This site is dedicated to black and white or timber-framed [oak-framed] buildings generally, as well as modern timber-frame buildings.

-This site is a celebration of these simple, ecological and robust houses which have withstood the test of time throughout the British Isles since the fourteenth century, are lived in to this day, and are still being built by carpenters, timber-frame builders and self builders today.
+It's not a directory, more a celebration of these simple, beautiful, ecological and robust houses which have withstood the test of time throughout the British Isles since the fourteenth century, are lived in to this day, and are still being built by carpenters, timber-frame builders and self builders today.

 14th century vernacular timber-frame building

-Some villages and even towns in some counties have predominantly black and white or, more accurately, timber-framed, houses with wattle and daub walls and cruck frames.
-Cruck frames were a very common technique in building.
+Some villages and even towns in some counties have predominantly black and white or, more accurately, timber-framed, houses with wattle and daub walls and .
+Cruck frames were a very common technique in vernacular house building, certainly pre-Norman, most probably Celtic.
 A cruck-frame consists of a pair of curved timbers (the cruck blades), which were often cut from one tree.
 A collar (and sometimes a tie-beam) joins the blades together.
-An example of a cruck frame can be seen in this house in Ledbury, Herefordshire.
+An example of a cruck frame can be seen below in this house in Ledbury, Herefordshire.

 Black and white based businesses